Team

 Ph.D. student, Mechanical Engineering and Applied Mechanics

-Rebecca Jiuhe Shi is a first-year Ph.D.
-Student in MEAM department.
 Her research focuses on integrating interfacial science and microfluidics to develop innovative solutions for environmental sustainability.
 Before joining the McBride Lab in 2024 Fall, Rebecca obtained her M.S. in Earth and Environmental Engineering from Columbia University in 2024, and her B.S. in Environmental Engineering through a dual-degree program between Beijing Jiaotong University and Lancaster University in 2022.
 Her master’s work at Columbia concentrated on CCUS and resource recovery.
 She investigated the kinetics of carbon mineralization involving olivine and magnesite.
 Additionally, she worked on a DOE-funded project focused on metal recovery using polymeric hybrid functional materials.
 She successfully enabled the carbonation of Ca/Mg-rich leachate and achieved a high metal separation and adsorption percentage.
-Now at Penn, Rebecca is excited to explore the intersection of interfacial phenomena and environmental engineering aiming to address environmental challenges.
 Outside the lab, Rebecca is passionate about music and traveling.
 She is a singer and a piano player and has explored over 15 countries and 80 cities worldwide.
 Also, she loves going back to China to visit family and friends in her hometown Harbin, which according to her, has some of the most beautiful ice & snow sculptures in the world!

 Rehan Kumar

-Master's, Mechanical Engineering and Applied Mechanics
+Ph.D.
+Student, Mechanical Engineering and Applied Mechanics

-Rehan Kumar is a master's student in Mechanical Engineering and Applied Mechanics at the University of Pennsylvania.
+Rehan Kumar is a Ph.D. student in Mechanical Engineering and Applied Mechanics at the University of Pennsylvania.
 His academic excellence and commitment to innovation have earned him highest honors in his undergraduate studies, and he continues to drive progress in the field of mechanical engineering.
 With his strong background in thermal systems and heat transfer equipment design, Rehan developed a novel water cum air-cooled condenser for tropical climates that harvests water from the evaporator, resulting in a 5% increase in electrical efficiency.
 He explores heat transfer associated with salt crystal formation from evaporation of saline droplets on superhydrophobic surfaces in the McBride Lab.
 Currently, he is expanding his expertise in micro- and nano-fabrication techniques at the Quattrone Nanofabrication Facility, mastering various etching and deposition tools to create diverse micro- and nano-textures with tailored surface morphologies and wetting properties, further enhancing his research capabilities.
 Proficient in a range of computer-aided engineering tools, Rehan is driven to innovate sustainable solutions for real-world challenges.